RodgerMiller/CodeCorn/README.md

 # CodeCorn
-This repository presents a platform to allow any coder around the world to collaborate, develop, share experiences, review projects etc. Furthermore, it acts a learning platform for me
+This repository presents a platform to allow any coder around the world to collaborate, develop, share experiences, review projects etc. Furthermore, it acts as learning platform